What is Handball?

 The main skills in handball include throwing, catching, running, and agility.
 Throughout handball, the majority of players use similar techniques.
 When throwing, players may alter arm angles in order to put spin on the ball.
 Players can also jump and shoot the ball to try and get leverage on their throws.
 When catching the ball, players can choose to use one or two hands.
 Players may attempt to use evasive moves to try and get open to shoot or pass the ball.

-Teams may use different strategies and formations to try and outsmart the defense.
-Defensively, teams can decide between man to man defense or a number of zone defense tactics.
+Teams use different strategies and formations to try and outsmart the defense.
+Defensively, teams can decide between man-to-man defense or a number of zone defense tactics.
 Offensively, teams have lots of options.
-They can switch between aggressive and consertive strategies.
+They can switch between aggressive and conservative strategies.
 Further, They can use numerous formations to try and free up opportunities for the offense.

-In handball there are many brands that create similar products.
+In handball, there are many brands that create similar products.
 Most handball brands create a variety of products.
+Here are some top handball brands:

-The coach of a handball team is extremely important.
-The most successful teams in handball have all been managed by legendary coaches.
+The coach of a handball team is extremely important, and the most successful teams in handball have all been managed by legendary coaches.
+Listed below are four of the best coaches in handball history.

 |Yevgeni Trefilov||Russia (Women’s) Team|